-How long is maternity leave in Ohio, and how much money do you get while out on bed rest, recovering from childbirth, bonding with your baby?
+How long is maternity leave in Ohio in 2022, and how much money do you get while out on bed rest, recovering from childbirth, bonding with your baby?
 And, what about fathers on paternity leave?

 The answer to each of these questions depends on whether you work for an FMLA-covered employer and meet the eligibility criteria, the policies outlined in your employee handbook, and whether mom bought short-term disability before conception.